tplatt-coursework/Modern-Web-Technologies/RESTful-API-and-Database-Application/README.md

 These instructions are for running this assignment on localhost `127.0.0.1`.
 If running on localhost, you will need to have a mongodb listening on the default port `27017` with no authentication set up.

 ### Setting up Mongo
 To set up mongo, a simple dockerfile is included in `/mongo` that spins up a simple mongo database.
-Run this inside docker locally. (`[Docker Docs](https://docs.docker.com/)`)
+Run this inside docker locally.
+Docker's documentation can be found [here](https://docs.docker.com/).

 ### Running the assignment code
 In the config file `config.js`, ensure that the variable `localhost` is set to `true`.